Dr. Cristina de Jesus

 Gordon earned his undergraduate degree from the University of Michigan, his Masters from the University of California at Berkeley, and his Doctorate from the University of Southern California.

-Damon Hands is an Area Superintendent supporting three high schools and three middle schools.
+Damon Hands is a Senior Area Superintendent supporting five middle schools.
 Damon is deeply committed to Green Dot’s mission to prepare all students for college, leadership and life and serving the communities of greatest need in Los Angeles.
 Damon has been a part of Green Dot Public Schools since 2009.
 He began his service with Green Dot as an Administrator in Residence.
 In 2010 he served as founding principal of Ánimo Jefferson Charter Middle School.
 In 2013 he served as the principal of the 9th Grade Academy at Alain LeRoy Locke College Preparatory Academy.
 Prior to working in Green Dot, Damon was an assistant principal at Ball Junior High School in Anaheim, CA. He was a teacher at schools in Anaheim, Long Beach, Cali Colombia, and Jeddah, Saudi Arabia prior to his career as an administrator.

 Damon holds a BA in English and Government from New Mexico State University and MA in Education from National University.
 He grew up in Las Cruces, New Mexico and lives in Long Beach with his wife Steffie and son Jake.